 - Spanish tax resident individuals will be taxed on any SOCIMI dividend/gain as savings income

 - Non-Spanish investors are entitled to benefit from tax treaty reduced rates and even the tax exemption under the EU Parent-Subsidiary Directive, depending on their tax residence and tax status.

 SOCIMIs are an interesting investment vehicle given their stable profitability, liquidity and certain significant tax advantages given that they are protected by a special tax regime based on a 0% Corporate Tax rate.
 Notwithstanding specialist legal and tax advice is required to ensure they have fulfilled the necessary legal requirements and tax compliance.

-Our Spanish legal and tax experts have advised on the incorporation of SOCIMI and have experience in this area.
-We can advise on the formation of a SOCIMI, advising on legal compliance, tax planning aspects, as well as the accounting and compliance aspects of running the company annually.
-If you are thinking of investing in a SOCIMI or want to create one and want legal advice on how to do so, please don’t hesitate to contact us.
+Our Spanish legal and tax experts have advised on the incorporation and formation of SOCIMI, advising on the legal and tax planning aspects, as well as the accounting and compliance aspects of running the company annually.
+If you are thinking of investing in a SOCIMI, or wish to create one, and would like legal advice on how to do so, please don’t hesitate to contact us.